UmmuRasul/x-team-internship/README.md

 # x-team-internship
-x-team-internship
+the purpose of the project is to learn javascript
-am using this project to learn javascript during the internship at x-team
+The language will be used is Javascript